danielbergholz/vuttr-backend/README.md

 # VUTTR - backend

-This is the codebase for the backend of VUTTR (Very Useful Tools to Remember), a coding challenge provided by Bossabox.
+This is the codebase for the REST API of VUTTR (Very Useful Tools to Remember), a coding challenge provided by [Bossabox](https://app.bossabox.com/u/daniel-bergholz).

 ## Tools used
 - [NodeJS](https://nodejs.org/en/)